TakedaGME/MedTrialExtractor/README.md

-# Chemical Reaction Extraction from Scientific Literature
+# Full Publication Data Extraction for Systematic Literature Review

-This repository contains code/data for extracting chemical reactions from scientific literature.
+This repository contains code/data for extraction of entities and relationships from scientific literature for the purposes of a systematic review.
+The code is based on a previous project extracting chemical reactions from scientific literature.

 ## Installation